The Rest-Frame Submillimeter Spectrum of High Redshift, Dusty, Star-Forming Galaxies from the SPT-SZ Survey: Data and Methods

 The stacked spectrum presented in this paper is a composite of $3\1{mm}$ spectral scans for the 78 sources observed with ALMA.
 Calibrated data cubes were created with \texttt{CASA}'s \texttt{TClean} package and the spectra were extracted.
 The continuua of the spectra were fitted with a first order polynomial, excluding channels with signal to noise $>3\sigma$, and then subtracted from each spectrum.
 The spectra are then re-scaled to a common rest frame ($z=3$; as in Eq.
 1 of~\citealp{spilker14}).
 The choice to scale to $z = 3$ is intended to represent the typical redshift of DSFGs.
 Since surveys of unlensed DSFGs are largely selected at shorter wavelengths, they tend to be at lower redshift ($z\sim2.3\--2.9$; \citealp{koprowski14, simpson14, simpson17, miettinen15, brisbin17, danielson17, michalowski17}), while the median redshift of the SPT-SZ DSFGs is 3.9~\citep{reuter20}.

 Because our sample is known to contain a large number ($>70\%$; \citealp{spilker16}) of gravitationally lensed sources, it is necessary to account for the magnification.
 Ideally, the magnification would be calculated by constructing gravitational lens models of the sources~\citep{spilker16}.
 However, in the absence of a complete set of gravitational lens models, the individual spectra are normalized by their respective apparent dust masses as a proxy for size, then multiplied by the average apparent dust mass ($\langle \mathrm{M}_{\mathrm{dust}}\rangle = 8.7 \times 10^9 \, \mathrm{M}_\odot$).
 It should be noted that a radius could also be derived from the same spectral energy density fit (e.g. Eqs.
 1 and 2 from~\citealt{weiss07}).
 Radius and dust mass are therefore very strongly correlated, with some intrinsic scatter from the simultaneous fitting of dust temperature.
-Since normalizing by radius and dust mass gives similar results, we choose to normalize by dust mass throughout this work.
-The dust masses used throughout this work can be found in Appendix~\ref{ap:weights}.
+Since normalizing by the apparent values for radius and dust mass give similar results, we choose to normalize by the apparent dust mass throughout this work.
+The values for apparent dust mass used throughout this work can be found in Appendix~\ref{ap:weights}.

 A variety of other source properties could also have been used in order to normalize the ALMA spectra, such as apparent L$_{\mathrm{IR}}$, $^{12}$CO line luminosity or scaled $1.4\1{mm}$ SED flux density (as in \citealp{spilker14}).
 While the line ratios derived in~\citet{spilker14} were robust within $\sim15\%$ to the choice of normalization, $^{12}$CO line ratios for the complete sample can vary from $\sim 25\%$ to as much as $65\%$.
 The large disparity is in part due to the large intrinsic scatter in population statistics shown in Fig.~\ref{fig:indvsled} for a few choices of normalization.
 It should be noted that normalization by IR luminosity will affect the shape of the $^{12}$CO SLED, since the excitation is dependent on IR luminosity (e.g.~\citealp{narayanan08}).
 Since the systems at high IR luminosity will be scaled to compare to lower luminosity, this will lead to a lower excitation, as seen in the top panel of Fig.~\ref{fig:indvsled}.